TheSmartnik/underfinedmethod/source/posts/active-job-in-retrospect.html.markdown

 Other feature that `ActiveJob` provides is ability to change background processing backend  with one line of code.
 Although, I think it's a rare use case.
 I used it once to switch from resque to sidekiq to resque again.
 And it wasn't one line of code.
 With `ActiveJob` the only thing I avoided is a few global 'Find And Replace' over the codebase.

 When something is default and works out of the box, there is a lot of inner resistance in replacing it. `ActiveJob` brings little agility, gives another _default_ interface to learn how to work with and how to test properly.
-It also adds possibility that some external gems won't work and you would have to some how monkey patch this gem to make it work or get rid of `ActiveJob` all together.

-All this and not much profit in return.
+It also adds possibility that some external gems won't work and you would have to some how monkey patch this gem to make it work or get rid of `ActiveJob` all together.All this and not much profit in return.